laravel/socialite/readme.md

 ```

-#### Retrieving User From Token
+#### Retrieving User Details From Token

-If you have a valid access token, you can get the user:
+If you already have a valid access token for a user, you can retrieve their details using the `userFromToken` method:

 ```php
 $user = Socialite::driver('github')->userFromToken($token);